Johncxsong/Johncxsong.github.io/_pages/about.md

 As a research assistant in the bioinformatics department, I handled preprocessing of unstructured data (text, whole slide images) and tabular data (CSV files), efficiently uploading and organizing them into SQL databases.

 ##### My Vision
-- I'm a firm believer that AI has the power to revolutionize healthcare by reducing costs and making personalized AI healthcare assistants accessible to everyone.
-By democratizing medical knowledge, we can empower individuals and make quality healthcare a universal reality.
+- The rapid advancement of AI techniques, such as LLMs and machine learning models, has unlocked new possibilities in AI-driven scientific research (AI4Science).
+I am eager to investigate foundational structures, gain a deep understanding of the underlying theories, and expand the frontiers of AI research to drive societal progress.

 ##### What's Next?
-- I'm currently applying for a PhD in Computer Science or Bioinformatics to further my research in AI-driven healthcare solutions.
+- I'm currently applying for a PhD in Computer Science to further my research in AI-driven solutions.
 My goal is to continue pushing the envelope in AI, machine learning, and large language models to create innovative tools that benefit everyone.